addcarwidgets logoAdd Car Widgets

 • Head unit reboots randomly while driving.

 For the broader CarPlay troubleshooting flow — the questions to ask before you suspect the car at all — see our CarPlay diagnostic flowchart and the 15 reasons CarPlay won't connect post.
-Those cover the iPhone-side checks that catch about half of all car-specific threads before they ever escalate.
+Those cover the iPhone-side checks worth ruling out before you suspect the car at all.

 If you've got the Subaru CarPlay basics working but want to actuallydomore with the screen — pin a photo album, get synced lyrics on the widget pane, set a custom startup sound — that's what we built Car Play Connect for.
 Free to try, no Starlink subscription required.